 “He told of how the trees had grown in all sorts of conditions, endured lightning strikes and windstorms and infestations.
 [The boat builder] said the wood taught us about survival, about overcoming difficulty, but it also taught us about the reason for surviving in the first place.
 Something about infinite beauty, about things larger and greater than ourselves.”
 Daniel J. Brown, The Boys in the Boat

 Anticipation trails the greeting: “Happy new year!”
 The newness in the turn of the calendar somehow holds out hope of a fresh happiness, a better year.
-But I will be grateful to hold onto the status quo of a mom on duty, keeping up with the home lessons and activities, churning out the chow, running the house.
+But I remain grateful to be able to maintain the status quo of a mom on duty, keeping up with the home lessons and activities, churning out the chow, running the house.
 Put my face on this year?
 Maybe!
 The lipstick box awaits, now organized.
 Host company??
 I pulled off Christmas.
 WRITE?
 Perhaps I ask too much.
-Because I have learned to be satisfied with very little, even through the homesickness for my blog.
+Because I have learned to be satisfied with little, even through the homesickness for my blog.
 I’ve shown up here drenched, not in the exhilarated sweat of the marathon victor, but in the swells of a twelve-month winter that have finally cast me out on shore.
-It’s been a year I would not repeat for any amount of money and it is with eagerness I accept the well-wishings of a happy 2017.
+On the heels of a year I would not repeat for any amount of money, with eagerness do I accept the well-wishings of a happy 2017.
 Except that though we don’t like to think about unexpected hardships, they come.
 In fact, they don’t take holidays, and have left me with friends and family whose Christmas season remains an anniversary of dear losses.
 So maybe the relief of a tabula rasa is a luxury not within our rights.
 Maybe we can at best just hope to survive.

 That is what I got out of the book The Martian, Watney’s desperate fight to stay alive an amplified contemplation of the symphonic battle between the harbingers of death and impulse of life we call the human condition.
 The farmer’s labor is a prayer, dependent on forces he attempts to harness but cannot control.
 And there is the financier, the urban version of this struggle, in his relationship with market conditions.
 Life is conflict – in the community, family, ourselves.